 The school creates an atmosphere surrounded by safety since all procedures both during unstructured time (morning time, transition time, and dismissal time) and structured time are fully supervised by adults.
-Being a large school of 1060+, ensuring supervision and controlled movement throughout the campus immediately increases student safety.
+Being a large school of 1300+, ensuring supervision and controlled movement throughout the campus immediately increases student safety.
 Multiple staff members are trained in non-violent verbal de-esculation procedures and have shared the core principals of this training with the staff.
 Our staff has been apprised of using "positive talk" when redirecting students, which maintains positive role modeling of expected behaviors.
 Students are provided through modeling, such social skills as the monthly Keys to Characterbuilding.
 Our student tee shirts are walking billboards for our core beliefs...I am Responsible, Respectful, Ready, Safe, & Engaged.

 Describe the schoolwide behavioral system in place that aids in minimizing distractions to keep students engaged during instructional time.
 This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced members were trained and provided a copy of the PBS-adopted defined behaviors.
 Behaviors are within three clearly-defined categories.
 These categories are 1) Classroom-managed, 2) Office-Managed and 3) Crisis-Managed.
 All staff members are provided with a flow-chart to assist with next steps when dealing with disciplinary incidents.
 Clearly-established behavioral expectations for all students and staff are: 1) Respectfulness, 2) Safety, 3) Positivity, 4) Readiness and 5) Engagement.
 A point system is in place, documented in the form of a monthly calendar (for all students) to keep students, teachers, and parents, aware of the daily expectations.
 The monthly calendar serves as a tool to provide school-wide consistency as to how PBS incentives and privileges are earned.
 It also communicates to parents their child's behavior in school.
 A parent will know if their child isn't earning what is expected of them each day and why.
-The calendar enables the appropriate staff members to quantifiably measure student expectations and provides data to target specific behaviors when a student does not meet his or her expectations.
+The calendar enables the appropriate staff members to quantifiable measure student expectations and provides data to target specific behaviors when a student does not meet his or her expectations.
 Each month, students will be provided with an expectation calendar to be updated daily by the teacher.
 Each student has an opportunity to earn 6 points daily for modeling the PBS traits.
 Each quarter, students will be expected to meet or exceed the point total set for the month.
 1st Grading Period = 70%; 2nd Grading Period = 75%; 3rd Grading Period = 80%; 4th Grading Period = 85%.
 Students can earn extra points weekly by going above and beyond the required expectations.
 To better support PBS, students who exceed their monthly goal will receive additional prizes and incentives.
 PBS Committee members meet monthly throughout the school year to address concerns brought to the attention of the team in order to improve practices school wide.
+For the 2015-16 school year any PCSB school that has a student enrollment above 700 students will be allocated a Dean of Students.
+Mr. Stanley will be the new Dean of Students at Horizons Elementary.

 Horizons Elementary participates in Positive Behavior Supports (PBS) in an effort to aid and minimize distractions and to keep students engaged during instructional time.
 Horizons' staff and students focus on five key expectations throughout the instructional day to support the school-wide plan of expectations.
-All staff members were trained on the 2014-2015 PBS protocol on 8/15/2014.
+All staff members were trained on the 2015-2016 PBS protocol on 8//2015.
 All staff